Wat Rong Khun – White Temple in Chiang Rai

 Tours can be booked on-site, or if value good customer reviews tour can also booked online.
 So far, we had good experiences with the online portal GetyourGuide.
 Here you can browse through a huge selection of excursions and most of the tours can be canceled 24 hours in advance.

-Conclusion: The White Temple of Chiang Rai is just breathtaking.
+Conclusion: The White Temple of Chiang Rai is just breathtaking – so it´s no wonder that the temple is one of the most famous landmarks in Thailand.
 Especially the many small details and the art inside are fascinating.
 Thus the artist Chalermchai Kositpipat has created an incredible masterpiece and therefore a trip to the White Temple is absolutely worth it.